Top 10 ADHD Planners For Adults With An ADHD Brain

 5. Panda Planner

-This is just a small sample of the wide variety of options available.
-Again, it may take some time and experimentation to find the best planner or planning tool for you, but doing so may be a powerful addition to your toolbox of coping mechanisms for ADHD.
+This is just a small sample of the wide variety of options available to help you with daily tasks.
+Again, it may take some time and experimentation to find the perfect planner for you, but doing so may be a powerful addition to your toolbox of coping mechanisms for ADHD.
+Adults who are neurodivergent may also find the following treatment options to be helpful.

 As ADHD is thought to stem from some combination of genetics, environmental factors, and differences in brain structure, it’s considered to be a lifelong condition.
-However, it is also considered to be treatable through interventions such as therapy, lifestyle changes, coping techniques, and/or medication.
+However, it is also considered to be treatable through interventions such as the following.
 If ADHD symptoms are negatively impacting your daily functioning or well-being, you might consider reaching out for professional guidance and support in exploring these options.

 A woman in an orange sweater smiles at the laptop open on the table infront of her with her planner sitting next to it.